-One of the bonuses in the Ultimate Healthy Living Bundle (this sale is over – sign up here to be sure you hear about the next one in plenty of time!) that I couldn’t wait to try is a starter from Cultures for Health to be able to make our own version of San Francisco’s famous sourdough bread (there are lots of cultures to choose from – European sourdoughs all the way to an Alaska version).
+One of the bonuses in the Ultimate Healthy Living Bundle (this sale is over) that I couldn’t wait to try is a starter from Cultures for Health to be able to make our own version of San Francisco’s famous sourdough bread (there are lots of cultures to choose from – European sourdoughs all the way to an Alaska version).

 My daughter is SO excited about this, as she’s always wanted our sourdough bread to be a little more sour tasting, like the San Francisco bread we’d get from the store.
 Our regular sourdough is made with whole wheat flour and this starter specified that it needed to be made with white flour, so it will be interesting to see the difference in the bread between a different starter and different flour.

 Do any of you make a sourdough with all white flour and see a difference?
 I’m pretty sure it will be lighter in weight and texture, but do you think the white flour could make it more sour tasting?

 After getting the new sourdough starter mixed up, I decided to experiment with freezer cooking in an hour using a couple of the eBooks from the Ultimate Healthy Living library.
 Many years ago I attempted the major freezer cooking thing – where you do a ton of planning and prep and spend all day Saturday cooking – and it about wiped me out.
 I HATED it – and I usually love to cook!
 PLUS, almost all the things needed to be thawed and I’d always forget, so it ended up not being very convenient.

 So my “freezer cooking” has been limited to doubling a recipe here and there, or freezing our breads (already baked or just dough like these Zucchini Freezer Muffins).
 But I’ve been curious about the streamlined freezer cooking – getting fewer things done in a quicker amount of time – and these two eBooks included in the bundle were enough to spur me into motion: